openstack/ironic-specs/specs/approved/active-node-creation.rst

-Alternatively, we could craft operator documentation to help assist operators in directly loading nodes into the ironic database, coupled with the caveats of doing so, and require that that documentation is updated in lock-step with any database schema changes.
+Alternatively, we could craft operator documentation to help assist operators in directly loading nodes into the ironic database, coupled with the caveats of doing so, and require that documentation is updated in lock-step with any database schema changes.

 Data model impact